themorlan/openREM/docs/charts.rst

 .. raw:: html
    :file: charts/overtime.html

-Setting *Grouping choice* to **System names** in the `Chart options on the modality pages`_ groups the data by x-ray system name rather than requested procedure name, as shown below:
+Setting *Grouping choice* to **System names** in the `Chart options on the modality pages`_ changes the grouping.
+Now a sub-plot is created for each x-ray system, each with a series per requested procedure name, as shown below:

 .. raw:: html
    :file: charts/overtime_group_by_system.html